 Rhode Island passed a bill disallowing the increase in the Section 179 depreciation under the Jobs & Growth Tax Relief Reconciliation Act of 2003.
 Section 179 depreciation will remain limited to \$25,000 for Rhode Island income tax purposes.
-When filing your Rhode Island tax return any additional Section 179 depreciation taken must be added back to federal adjusted gross income as a modification on RI Schedule I, line 23E.
-In subsequent years, when federal depreciation is less than what previously would have been allowed, the difference may be deducted from federal adjusted income as a modification RI-1040, schedule I, line 24J.
+When filing your Rhode Island tax return any additional Section 179 depreciation taken must be added back to federal adjusted gross income as a modification on RI-1040NR, schedule I, line 23E Section 179 Depreciation.
+In subsequent years, when federal depreciation is less than what previously would have been allowed, the difference may be deducted from federal adjusted income as a modification on RI-1040NR, schedule I, line 24J Section 179 Depreciation.